Python-Sargent/Wyrda/README.md

 * Ghenstone Bricks
 * Clean Ghenstone Bricks

+---

 With these new nodes is a new node called an Emblem.
 There is one Emblem for each spell.

 When you walk onto this node it will cast the spell.
-For example, the risier Emblem will luanch you upwards, or slow your fall, just like the wand, or casting by voice.
+For example, the Risier Emblem will luanch you upwards, or slow your fall, just like the wand, or casting by voice.

+Emblems are useful if you want a player to be able to access an area even if they don't have the wand and cannot say spells.